pdefusco/CDE_1.19_NewFeatures/README.md

   )
 ```

-* Line 90-96: an instance of the PythonOperator is used to parse the value read from the file via Xcom.
-You can use a similar approach to transform, process and refine values read from files.
+* Line 90-96: an instance of the PythonOperator is used to parse the value read from the Airflow Job Dependency file via Xcom.
+In general you can use a similar approach to transform, process and refine values read from files.

 ```
 def _print_confs(**context):